Love Help for Valentine's Day: Romantic Ideas on How to Fix a Relationship

 No written words can adequately express our deep, deep love.
 We know how great you are and we, the children and Dad, will try to be as strong as you.

 Our Faith in you and God will sustain us.
 Our total love for you is everlasting.

 We will be at your side with our love for a wonderful Mom.

 2. Give Thoughtful, Sweet, and Romantic Surprises

 Have you ever thought of sending your mate a bunch of flowers with a fruit basket or a stuff toy or a box of chocolates or a singing telegram?
 You can even hire a musician or a choir to serenade your special someone.
+You can also re-enact a scene from her or his favorite romantic movie to make her or him smile somehow.
 If you are in a long distance relationship, you might want to send a care package with a love letter instead.

 According to Modern Mom, "The element of surprise helps keep a relationship fresh" (2007).
 Regardless of your gender and sexual orientation, surprises composed of either unusual but pleasant presents or one's favorite things can help make things better.
-You may also do things for her/him that you know would make her/him happy.
+You may also do things for her/him that you know would make her or him happy.
 These may include: